 Harvard researchers discover the cause of multiple sclerosis

 Multiple sclerosis (MS), a progressive disease that affects 2.8 million people worldwide and for which there is no definitive cure.
-(CREDIT: Getty Images)
+(CREDIT: Creative Commons)

 Multiple sclerosis (MS), a progressive disease that affects 2.8 million people worldwide and for which there is no definitive cure, is likely caused by infection with the Epstein-Barr virus (EBV), according to a study led by Harvard T.H.
 Chan School of Public Health researchers.